ubc-bayes/mixinf/examples/README.md

 ### Directory roadmap
 * `targets` contains the targets that are approximated in the examples
+* `rkhs-kernels` contains the RKHS kernels that are used to define the KSD
-* `kernels` contains the kernels that can be used in the examples
+* `mixture-kernels` contains the kernels that are used to build the mixture